agiliq/agiliq-jekyll/index.md

 keywords:

 # Hero section
-title: Agiliq – App development with Python, Django and more
+title: Agiliq – Webapp and API development with Python, Django and more
 description: >
-  Agiliq is an app development studio building web apps.
+  We build scalabale and maintainable webapps and APIs.

-  We develop custom, bespoke web and mobile apps using Django, Python, Postgres, Angular and other modern tools.
-We primarily work with startups, small businesses and other agencies.
+  We develop custom, bespoke webapps and mobile backends using Django, Python, Postgres, Angular and other modern tools.

   We love building amazing apps.
-We have done it in the past.
+We have been doing it since 2009.
 We are doing it right now, and we can do it for you.

   Interested?
 Contact us today.